 Since I’m the resident entomologist on Biofortified, and because the main pests in almost all agricultural systems are insects it only makes sense for me to write something about pests and how they’re managed in agricultural situations.
 My role here on Biofortified is to write about the basic biology of pests, but I will be discussing management from time to time.

 To say that insects are pests would be far too simplistic because of their sheer diversity.
-The two families of parasitoid wasps I’ve been discussing, the Braconids and Ichneumonids consist of about 180,000 species together.
+The two families of parasitoid wasps I’ve been discussing on the insects and pests information site, the Braconids and Ichneumonids consist of about 180,000 species together.
 If you want something to compare this to, there are roughly 10,000 mammalian species.
 There are a lot of insects around us, and they all have different ecological roles.

 While some insects feed on crops, others feed exclusively on other insects which makes them the enemies of our enemies and thus…our friends.
 Even in a monoculture system, there are interactions between pest animals, their environment and people.
 Understanding these interactions is key to understanding things like why we need pesticides or why your town is inundated with ladybugs every year.

 The most simple definition of a pest is an organism which pisses us off.
 That’s really it; the term is completely anthropocentric.
 Pests are creatures which interfere with our activities in any way, shape or form.
 In agricultural settings, insects cause damage in a variety of ways.
 The most common are the direct or indirect consumption of our goods such as a corn earworm or corn borer feeding on corn.
 There’s also the transmission of disease to livestock, plants and people.
 Some such as bed bugs feed on us directly and others like cockroaches share our dwellings and offend our sense of cleanliness.
 Others such as wasps or yellow jackets will inject us with harmful substances.
 Some like mosquitoes or aphids transmit diseases to us or our plants.